What is Hemophilia: Top 10 Signs With Solutions

 • Bruising easily and excessive bleeding.

-• Bruising of skin, muscles, and tissues causes a build of blood in that area and are termed a hematoma.
+• Bruising of skin, muscles, and tissues causes a build-up of blood in that area and is termed a hematoma.

-• Bleeding of mouth and gums.
-Excessive bleeding which is difficult to stop if a tooth is broken.
+• Bleeding of the mouth and gums.
+Excessive bleeding, which is difficult to stop if a tooth is broken.

 • Bleeding in the head of an infant after a particularly difficult delivery.

-• Prolonged or continued bleeding after bleeding ceased previously.
+• Prolonged or continued bleeding after bleeding had ceased previously.

 • Bleeding after circumcision